Glasgow Wine Edinburgh Menu

 Wine Tastings

-Typically taking in 7 or 8 different wines allowing an opportunity to compare wines side by side.
+Typically taking in 7 or 8 different wines, allowing an opportunity to compare wines side by side.
 These are usually themed by grape variety, producer, supplier, or region.

 Spirits Tastings (and sometimes Cocktails!)